top of page

 • Share a significant impact that WSP Corpsmembers have had on your organization?

-Having WSP has allowed us split into more crews and complete more field work.
+Having WSP has allowed us to split into more crews and complete more fieldwork.
 Training new WSP corpsmembers has also reinforced Yurok Environmental staff in our individual areas of professional expertise.

 Louisa McCovey